Become a Speaker

 Delaware Humanities has formal procedures for arranging Speakers Bureau and Visiting Scholars presentations, including advance reservation forms and a one-month reservation deadline to which both requesting groups and presenters must adhere.
 Speakers must also be available to present throughout the year and therefore cannot be seasonal residents of the area.

-New Speakers do not pay a fee to become a Speaker.
-After the first year, Speakers pay an annual $100 administrative fee to participate.
-All approved Speakers sign an agreement with DH and the catalog year begins on November 1st and ends on October 31st of the following year.
+Speakers pay an annual $100 administrative fee to participate.
+All approved Speakers sign an agreement with Delaware Humanities.
+The catalog year begins on November 1 and ends on October 31 of the following year.

 Humanities Themes